aspect-build/aspect-cli/docs/aspect_clean.md

 ### Options

 ```
-      --expunge                If true, clean removes the entire working tree for this %{product} instance, which includes all %{product}-created temporary and build output files, and stops the %{product} server if it is running.
-      --expunge_async string   If specified, clean asynchronously removes the entire working tree for this %{product} instance, which includes all %{product}-created temporary and build output files, and stops the %{product} server if it is running.
-When this command completes, it will be safe to execute new commands in the same client, even though the deletion may continue in the background.
+      --expunge         Remove the entire output_base tree.
+                        This removes all build output, external repositories,
+                        and temp files created by Bazel.
+                        It also stops the Bazel server after the clean,
+                        equivalent to the shutdown command.
+      --expunge_async   Expunge in the background.
+                        It is safe to invoke a Bazel command in the same
+                        workspace while the asynchronous expunge continues to run.
+                        Note, however, that this may introduce IO contention.
   -h, --help            help for clean
-  -k, --keep_going             Continue as much as possible after an error.
-While the target that failed and those that depend on it cannot be analyzed, other prerequisites of these targets can be.
 ```

 ### Options inherited from parent commands